product-noob/product-noob.github.io/_posts/2021-08-15-Demystifying : SEO.md

 title: Demystifying SEO

 ---
-As a product manager who builds digital products, the list of things you could/should know about is *long* to say the least.
-And it only ever seems to get *longer*!
+As a product manager who builds digital products, the list of things you should know about is *long* to say the least and it only ever seems to get *longer*!

 SEO is one such term I have seen many of my product peers knowing just vaguely enough to leave it to the marketeers *(I had the same stance until I had to understand it for a product feature I was working on).*
 These are my personal notes from the initial research on the topic.

 ### What is SEO?

-SEO or Search Engine Optimisation is simply the process of optimising your content so that it can be discovered through search results “organically”.
+SEO or Search Engine Optimisation is the process of optimising your content so that it can be discovered through search results “organically”.
 Simply put SEO decides how does your website ranks in search results for keywords relevant to your business: the higher the better.

 <blockquote>
 <p> One of the companies I find really excelling in their SEO game is Cleartax.
 Think of any keyword related to Personal Income tax and they will almost always be the first result “organically”, even before the Gov’s Income tax website!
 Just think of the organic users they acquire due to this and this in my opinion is a very BIG moat for them! </p>